What Comes After AI Efficiency Gains

 Efficiency gains don’t always mean less impact.
 Sometimes they just mean more output, more compute, more energy.
 As you move from automating to applying, it’s worth asking: does this new thing we’re building reduce our footprint, or quietly grow it?
 The businesses thinking clearly about AI and sustainability aren’t treating them as separate conversations.

-The case for judgment
+The case for judgement

 When machines can handle everything that fits neatly into a brief, value starts to concentrate around the things that don’t.